PeterCamilleri/CX16/docs/virtual_machines.md

 The examination of virtual machine concepts will deal with the following
 topics:

+* Initial Choices: Basic questions that affect all aspects of the VM.
 * The VM instruction pointer, fetching VM instructions, and branching.
 * Decoding VM instructions and data addressing modes.
 * Implementing VM stacks when the native processor stack sucks.